-You have entrusted us with your most valuable asset-your health.
+As A Patient: You have entrusted us with your most valuable asset — your health.
 We strive to provide quality care in accordance with your wishes and are dedicated to protecting your dignity at all times.
 There are also certain responsibilities that you must assume as a patient.
 These Patient Rights and Responsibilities are provided for your information.
 If you have any questions, we will be glad to answer them.

 - Get information in a manner that meets your needs, if you have vision, speech, hearing or mental impairments.

 - Confidentiality, privacy, security, complaint resolution, spiritual care, and communication.
-If communication restrictions are necessary for patient care and safety, Yakima Valley Memorial must document and explain the restrictions to the patient and family.
+If communication restrictions are necessary for patient care and safety, the hospital and the Family of Services must document and explain the restrictions to the patient and family.

 - Be protected from abuse and neglect.

-- Complain about their care and treatment without fear of retribution or denial of care.
+- Complain about your care and treatment without fear of retribution or denial of care.

 - Timely complaint resolution.

-- Be involved in all aspects of their care including refusing care and treatment and resolving problems with care
+- Be involved in all aspects of your care including refusing care and treatment and resolving problems with care decisions.

-- Be informed and agree to their care.
+- Be informed and agree to your care.

 - Have family input in care decisions.